-Because infections in the urinary tract are caused by bacteria, doctors usually prescribe antibiotics for treatment.
+Because bacteria cause infections in the urinary tract, doctors usually prescribe antibiotics for treatment.
 Can a UTI be treated without antibiotics?

 The most common bacterial infections in the EU are urinary tract infections (UTIs).
-Women are more likely than men to be affected by them, with approximately half of all women experiencing one at some point in their lives.
+Women are more likely than men to be affected by them, with approximately half of all women experiencing one at some point.
 Additionally, UTIs are known to recur frequently.

-People are becoming increasingly interested in whether non-antibiotic treatments can treat urinary tract infections (UTIs).
-This possibility is discussed in detail in this article, including seven evidence-based home remedies for treating urinary tract infections.
+People are increasingly interested in whether non-antibiotic treatments can treat urinary tract infections (UTIs).
+This article discusses this possibility in detail, including seven evidence-based home remedies for treating urinary tract infections.

 Antibiotics' benefits for urinary tract infections

 Because antibiotics eradicate the bacteria that cause urinary tract infections, they are the standard treatment.
-The majority of UTIs are caused by bacteria that enter the urinary tract from the outside.
+Most UTIs are caused by bacteria that enter the urinary tract from the outside.
 The bacteria that are most likely to cause urinary tract infections are as follows:

 ➢ Klebsiella pneumoniae